 Don’t Trust Caller ID

-Scamming technology can forge caller ID so that you’ll believe the call is made from official organization or government.
+Scamming technology can forge caller ID so that you’ll believe the call is made by an official organization or government.
 If the calling number contains a special character, you’d better place it in your voicemail box.

 Use the Do-Not-Disturb Feature on Your Phone

 Some smartphones have a feature called Do Not Disturb and you can limit specific time and calls from specific numbers.

 Stop Providing Your Personal Phone Number

 Why exactly do YOU usually receive robocalls, spam calls, or telemarketing calls?
 For a simple reason, you provide your personal phone number.
 However, no one is willing to provide their phone numbers to fraudulent or spammers but they get them in the end.
 How come?
 Don’t forget the link between your account and phone number because lots of your online accounts must be registered or logged in through your phone number, which buries the essential risk for online data leaks and identity theft.